PicOrb/gulp-jade-mithril/Readme.md

-# Compile Jade templates to React.DOM
+# Compile Jade templates to Mithril.DOM

-Uses [jade-react](https://github.com/duncanbeevers/jade-react) to compile templates to `React.DOM` directives as part of your [Gulp](https://github.com/gulpjs/gulp) build process.
+Uses [jade-mithril](https://github.com/ysimonson/jade-mithril) to compile templates to `Mithril.DOM` directives as part of your [Gulp](https://github.com/gulpjs/gulp) build process.

 The files are kind of useless on their own, so you'll want to prefix+suffix them to handle exporting the generated expressions.